 The average fox can live up to around 14 years old, similar to most dogs.

 4. Foxes are pretty nippy.

 A fox can generally run quite fast – they are known to reach up to 30 miles per hour on average.

-Foxes come in all kinds of colours and breeds.
+Foxes come in all kinds of colors and breeds.
 In fact, one of the most common is the red fox, though there are actually 280 variants of this type!
 They are commonly found across the UK and North America.

-However, in Australia, foxes are seen as invasive.
+In Australia, foxes are seen as invasive.
 Australia has a very protective ecosystem thanks to its far removal from the rest of the world.
 Therefore, fox population growth is a no-no.

 Foxes have their own detailed, complex language system.
 It’s said that they have almost 30 different types of call they use when they do want to speak to one another.

 A fox is a forager.
 Much like other wild animals, foxes will hunt for food and store it for safe keeping.
 There’s no telling who might come along and steal it otherwise!

 10. Some foxes are seriously small.